My husband liked this quilt so much he took it to use in his big truck sleeper.

 It was shaped differently than my own couch, so I couldn't use it for that.
 But I was determined to put all that fabulous material to use.
 So I set out to cut up the denim couch cover.

-Now that I had the material I had to cut all of it into blocks, I used a rolling cutter and 6" x 6" acrylic block to cut the fabric.
+Now that I had the material I had to cut all of it into blocks, I used a rolling cutter and a 6" x 6" acrylic block to cut the fabric.
 You will also need a small pair of very sharp scissors later to snip the seam allowances.

 I used just my plain old sewing machine to put the blocks together, and a 100/16 size sewing needle for heavyweight fabrics.

-Cutting the Blocks
+Step 1: Cut the Blocks

 The first thing I did was cut all the blocks.
-A 6"x6" block will make a 5" block if you allow a 1/2" seam allowance so that is what I did.
+A 6" x 6" block will make a 5" block if you allow a 1/2" seam allowance, so that is what I did.

 But using these simple measurements you could add or take away depending on how big you want your quilt to be.
 This quilt used a total of 168 blocks for the front and 168 blocks for the back.

-Arrange the Blocks
+Step 2: Arrange the Blocks

 Do this at 10 rows of 12 blocks, So looking at it you should have all blocks to be one backing fabric and one denim.

-Of course this can be adjusted to the number of rows you would like to accomplish.
+Of course, this can be adjusted to the number of rows you would like to accomplish.

-Sew Blocks Together
+Step 3: Sew the Blocks Together

 Once you have your rows all planned and organized you can start sewing the rows together.

-Sew each block with backing materials facing each other and denim side facing out.
+Sew each block with backing materials facing each other and the denim side facing out.
 Sew a least a 1/2 inch seam allowance, so you will have enough for snipping.

-Sew Rows Together
+Step 4: Sew the Rows Together

-Keep in mind as you sew the rows together, that you line up all the seams, and denim does have a little give in it so make sure that you watch that it doesn't stretch to much, while sewing.
+Keep in mind as you sew the rows together, that you line up all the seams, and denim does have a little give in it so make sure that you watch that it doesn't stretch too much, while sewing.

-Now sew along the edge of the whole quilt, with a 5/8ths inch seam allowance.
-So that all the edges will be able to fray as well.
+Now sew along the edge of the whole quilt, with a 5/8ths inch seam allowance so that all the edges will be able to fray as well.